Hexavalent Chromium Testing Lab Houston, TX

 Shipbuilding & Marine Maintenance

 Commercial and naval vessels use chromate primers extensively for corrosion protection in marine environments.
 Enclosed shipyard compartments and ship tanks create high-concentration Cr(VI) exposure during abrasive blasting, power tool cleaning, and recoating operations.
 Confined space entry in Cr(VI)-contaminated compartments requires both Cr(VI) and oxygen-deficiency monitoring.
-AGT Labs coordinates multi-hazard monitoring packages for shipyard safety programs.

 IH Consultants & Industrial Hygiene Programs

-All Cr(VI) MethodsAIHA LAP3-Limit Reporting
+All Cr(VI) MethodsAIHA IHLAP3-Limit Reporting

 Client Support